OSGeo/grass/doc/howto_release.md

 ./utils/update_version.py rc 1
 ```

+The script will compute the correct version string and print a message containing it into the terminal (e.g., "version: GRASS GIS 8.2.0RC1").

-Commit with with the suggested commit message, e.g.:
+Commit with a commit message suggested by the script, e.g.:

 ```bash
 git diff